statebacked/docs/docs/concepts/indexes.md

 With indexes, the value of any indexed context property, which is not limited only to those properties under the `public` key, are exposed to any client with permission to query from the index.
 Index queries are allowed from any client with `indexes.read` scope.
 :::

+## Guarantees

+Indexes may be updated in an eventually-consistent manner if their values change due to a transition.
+We ensure that index updates will occur within a few seconds of the transition (they currently happen transactionally with the transition).
+Obviously, transitions may occur which, depending on your transition logic, may update the indexed value between querying an index and making another call to read the data from the machine.
+Each query to an index, however, will retrieve a consistent page of items.

 ## CLI